christophebe/julius-gpt/readme.md

 - country (optional)
 - intent (optional)
 - audience (optional)
-- optional h3 : if true, the generated content will contain some h3
 - with conclusion : if true, the generated content will contain a conclusion
 - temperature (optional)
 - Frequency Penalty (optional)